MoranSin/DataPipelinesFinal/README.md

 ## Running the API

-The backend API is built using Serverless Framework and runs on a Node.js environment.
+The backend API is built using Serverless Framework and runs on a FastAPI environment.

 To start the API locally: